pofulu/sparkar-cloner/README.md

 # Cloner

-**Cloner** is a Spark AR tool for dynamically instantiating blocks without coding.
+**Cloner** is a Spark AR tool for dynamically instantiating blocks and controlling it without coding.